Define your retirement lifestyle

 During our golden years, we may or may not be actively working, or have alternate sources of income.
 Using the figures above as rough examples, you should find out the amount needed to support your desired retirement lifestyle and work towards that.
 To get some help in figuring out the details, try out the CPF Planner.

-If you’re looking at ways to grow your CPF savings in order to achieve your desired retirement lifestyle, check out the 4 tips below!
+Learn how you grow your CPF savings to achieve your desired retirement lifestyle with the 4 tips below!

 4 tips on boosting your CPF Life savings